friendofsvelte/tipex/README.md

 > The import for`@friendofsvelte/tipex/styles/ProseMirror.css`is used to style content written in the editor.
 You can
 > use your own style or use the default one.

+Check out the [live playground](https://tipex.pages.dev/) to see it in action.

 Props
 -----